cpc-justinbrown/poc-event-hub/README.md

 # poc-event-hub
 Proof of concept for sending messages to and receiving messages from an Event Hub Instance.

+This codebase was adapted from [Send or receive events from Azure Event Hubs using Python (latest) - Azure Event Hubs | Microsoft Docs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-python-get-started-send).

 ## Installation
 1. Clone the repo locally.
 2. Create a secrets.json file with the necessary prerequisites.